Hywel-Stoakes/hywel.stoakes/content/home/publications_selected.md

 date = 2016-04-20

-title = "Selected Publications" subtitle = "Some recent publications that give an idea of current research"
+title = "Selected Publications" subtitle = "Some recent journal publications that give an idea of current research"

 # Order that this section will appear in.
 weight = 10